Stopped being a teacher, started becoming an educator!

 Co-innovation, cross-creation and startups

 Fablabs – especially in the context of colleges, universities and incubators – offer excellent opportunities for all kinds of people, and people with the most innovative ideas and creative concepts become entrepreneurs.
 In 2013 I coordinated a European funded program “FabLabXL: Fabrication for the Future” in which we helped 100 (pre)-starters to create a physical and/or multimedia prototype for their business idea.
 It was a very promising project and we got fantastic results.
 Out of this program spawned cutting-edge startups: TripodMaker creates delta type 3D printers, CookieCutter makes personalised cookie-cutters, snapTonic created low-energy beacons, FabLab Factory ;)

 The big success of this program lies in the fact that so many people – of different ages, backgrounds, skills and interests – meet, inspire and help each other learn how to create, design and make prototypes with fablab equipment.
 That’s the kind of space, expertise and mindset fablabs offer.

-Currently I’m involved in a great non-profit education project in Turkey – InnoCampus.
-We are creating this fantastic mobile space out of 3 containers, and go to different university campuses.
+In 2015 I was involved in a great non-profit education project in Turkey – InnoCampus.
+They created this fantastic mobile space out of 3 containers, and go to different university campuses.
 Students form teams and get all the resources and coaching to develop a business idea and create prototypes.

 We build your fablab!